BenFaruna/SC-security-audit/README.md

-# SC-security-audit
-# Audit Report of StorageVictim Contract
+# SC-security-audit of StorageVictim Contract

 ## Summary